aws-amplify/docs/docs/lib/geo/fragments/js/maps.md

 ]
 ```

-Then given you have an existing maplibre-gl Map you can use the `setStyle` and `resize` functions to update the displayed map
+You can resize and customize a map with the `resize` and `setStyle` functions:

 ```javascript
 map.setStyle("myAmplifyGeoErsiTopographicMap"); // map name received from getAvailableMaps()